mmomtchev/magickwand.js/README.md

 ![](https://gist.githubusercontent.com/mmomtchev/3ca8f7c96a0a09ef1dd530c8f73dd959/raw/5a54c384c99c336bb2bc71b75cf0109c6b2c69e7/SWIG-positioning.png)

 ImageMagick has an absolutely huge number of API methods and objects - the SWIG-generated module totals more than 400k lines of C++ code - and this is only covering the `Magick++` API and the enums from the `MagickWand` API.
-However there are relatively few method signatures - while the whole SWIG project which brings you this full API to Node.js, measures a grand total of only **493** lines - half of which are comments!!
+However there are relatively few distinct method signatures.
+The whole SWIG project which brings you this full API to Node.js, measures a grand total of only **656** lines - half of which are comments!!

 I have tried to be as verbose as possible throughout the `Magick++.i` file - you should start there.
-ImageMagick is a very complex C++ project with 30 years history and it probably uses every single feature of SWIG that might be needed in a Node.js addon.
-Look at the various JS wrappers that expect special arguments (`Buffer`, `TypedArray`, lists), remember to check the ImageMagick header file for the original C++ function and then you can use its SWIG interface as a starting point in your project.
+ImageMagick is a very complex C++ project with over 30 years history and it uses (almost) every single SWIG feature.
+Study the various JS wrappers that expect special arguments (`Buffer`, `TypedArray`, arrays), remember to check the ImageMagick header file for the original C++ function and you should be able to use its SWIG typemaps as a starting point in your project.

 There is also a [medium article about using the new NAPI support in SWIG](https://mmomtchev.medium.com/effortlessly-porting-a-major-c-library-to-node-js-with-swig-napi-3c1a5c4a233f).

-The tutorial, just like the module itself, is still a work-in-progress.

 ## Known to be broken at the moment

 * Rebuilding when installing requires Node.js >= 18.0 on all platforms
 * Additionally, rebuilding when installing on Windows works only with VS 2022
 * The debug build on Windows requires manually setting `winbuildtype` and `winbuildid` due to restrictions in `gyp`
-* The module supports `worker_threads` but it cannot be unloaded cleanly and it should be loaded in the main thread to prevent Node.js from unloading it
+* The module supports `worker_threads` but it cannot be unloaded cleanly and it should be loaded in the main thread, before using it in worker threads, to prevent Node.js from unloading it
+* Building on Windows without HDRI enabled or with a different quantum size than 16 bits is not supported

 # Future plans